-Identification at night of both vessels and the IALA buoyage system involves a [ standard pattern ] of marine navigation lights .
+Identification at night of both vessels and the IALA buoyage system involves a [ standard pattern ] of marine navigational lights .
 If planning an entry into a channel from seaward at night, list all IALA [ buoyage ] or other fixed navigational lights that are visible during the approach and when within the channel.
 These will include distant lighthouses, which are identified by their loom as the light sweeps the night sky.
 The list can include inland features such as radio and television transmitter masts being good navigational aids with their height and warning lights.

 There are 2 visual clues to determine your distance from a buoy: at about 0.5 nm, the light will rise up from the horizon, and at about 200m, the light will reflect in the surface.

 Boat Navigation lights must have a visible range of 1 nautical mile for vessels less than 12 m or 39.4 ft. and 2 nautical miles for vessels 12 meters or longer.
 The required minimum intensity in a vertical sector is from 5 degrees above to 5 degrees below the horizontal.

-The International Regulations for Preventing Collisions at Sea specifies the type, size, layout, arc, and distance of visibility of boat navigation lights used by all vessel types known as 'Colreg lights and shapes'.
+The International Regulations for Preventing Collisions at Sea or Colregs, specifies the type, size, layout, arc, and distance of visibility of boat navigation lamps used by all vessel types known as 'Colreg lights and shapes'.
 Various combinations indicate, whether a boat is anchored or under way, under sail or power, or fishing or trawling.

 All vessels display basic navigation lights and may also display one or more steaming lights.
 Steaming lights identify whether a vessel is under power or sail, its travel direction, and some indication to its size.
 Some vessels display a set of extra boat lights indicating that they are engaged doing a particular job or have a specific restriction.